The sun is shining, the weather is beautiful!

 As you can see the lunch selection is rather poor at this establishment, but the views are much better than at my last job:

 I’m sure you can see it in these pictures, I’m really enjoying myself here in Newfoundland.

 After lunch I hiked the remainder of the trail until my legs were hurting from the weight of the camera bags and tripod, I then returned to Stiles Cove and snapped one last shot of the crystal clear seawater beneath me:

 It kind of looks like the water you would expect on a tropical island far away, until you see the ice floating in it.
-That white piece in the center left crashed into the water just a minute before this shot was taken, it broke off a frozen waterfall making a sound like a gunshot when it cracked off, it looks small from up here but actually it’s about the size of a motorcycle.
+That white piece in the centre left crashed into the water just a minute before this shot was taken, it broke off a frozen waterfall making a sound like a gunshot when it cracked off, it looks small from up here but actually it’s about the size of a bike.